12 Secrets Your Dog’s Tail is Trying to Tell You

 Fast and shaky

 When you see a fast, vigorous, almost shaking tail on a dog, take it as a cue of tension and/or hostility.
 The dog could spring into action at any moment.
 “This is a highly aroused dog and should generally be avoided until it settles down,” cautions Hartstein.
-To find out if you’re the source of that hostility, check out these tell-tail signs your dog is mad at you.
+To find out if you’re the source of that hostility, check out these things your dog wishes you knew.

 You can almost see it in its face: The pup seems to be contemplating his next move.
 A slow wagging tail may indicate that a dog is unfriendly, so proceed with caution.
 “Make sure to take the entire environment and personality of the dog into consideration.
 If it was an unknown dog, do not interact,” recommends Hartstein.